 Management should initially be an A to E trauma assessment of the patient, as dislocations frequently occur following trauma, ensuring to also stabilise and examine for other injuries.
 Provide appropriate analgesia, as this will aid in the management of the dislocation too.

 As with most orthopaedic conditions, the principle is reduction, immobilisation and rehabilitation.
-For shoulder dislocations, a closed reduction, such as the Hippocratic method, should be performed by a trained specialist, involving orthopaedics early before attempting any reduction.
+For shoulder dislocations, a closed reduction, such as the Hippocratic method, should be performed by a trained specialist.

 Ensure to assess the neurovascular status both pre- and post-reduction.
-Any failed closed reduction may warrant attempted manipulation under anaesthesia in theatres.
+A failed closed reduction may require manipulation under anaesthesia.

-Once reduced, the arm should be placed in to a broad-arm sling; the length of immobilisation is still controversial for anterior dislocation; typically 2 weeks is used, however longer may be warranted for posterior dislocations.
+Once reduced, the arm should be placed in to a broad-arm sling; the length of immobilisation is debated for anterior dislocation, however is typically 2 weeks with early physiotherapy

 Despite treatment, chronic pain, limited mobility, stiffness, and recurrence are possible; unfortunately, recurrence is still relatively common, particularly in those who continue high risk activities.